Chime92/kelichau.github.io/README.md

 #### Project Started on May 2015

 This website is a portfolio collection of my photography, film, designs, and web development works so that clients can view contact information and examples.
-It is constantly being updated as I continue to grow as an artist and web developer.
+It is constantly being updated with more efficient and dynamic coding as I continue to grow as an artist and web developer.

 ## Acknowledgments
 + Steven Ng for initial setup and introduction to GitHub, Bootstrap, FontAwesome, and SourceTree (https://github.com/stevenng308)